 For both my daughters and myself, I had to remain self-reliant.

 Being self-reliant when being the head tour guide of the family had been a breeze compared to what I was now facing.
-In those first moments all I wanted was someone to make it all better NOW.
+In those first moments, all I wanted to be someone to make it all better NOW.
 I wanted an ambulance full of able and handsome Italian attendants complete with Euro-sirens dispatched to meet my needs NOW.

 I wanted pills.
 I wanted a hospital in Italy with a well-oiled emergency room.
 Mostly I wanted to go just a few minutes back in time.
 I wanted to hand my problem over to someone other than me or my daughters.

 Both mentally and physically, take one step at a time.